 Judo Bank Term Deposits

-Judo Bank’s six month to five year term deposits currently have some of the most competitive interest rates in the Mozo database, with rates as high as 2.15% p.a for one and five year terms, plus some other attractive benefits on top.
+Judo Bank’s three month to five year term deposits currently have some of the most competitive interest rates in the Mozo database, with rates as high as 1.75% p.a for two year terms, plus some other attractive benefits on top.
 In fact, the it was deemed to be so good that it took out a 2020 Mozo Experts Choice Award for best Term Deposit.
 Find out more by reading our Judo Bank Term Deposit review.

 Judo Bank Business Loans